-- A. Photography is to be entered between 3 and 7 p.m. on Monday, July 15.
-Exhibits must be picked up on Sunday, July 21 between 8:00 and 9:00 a.m. - B. Two entries are allowed for color and three entries for black and white exhibits for each class.
-Limit of 10 entries per individual.

-- D. No photograph is eligible for prizes two consecutive years it will not be judged. - E. Overall size of the exhibit (photo plus mount/matte) must measure at least 8X10" and be no larger than 11X14".
+- A. Photography is to be entered between 3 and 7 p.m. on Monday, July 14.
+Exhibits must be picked up on Sunday, July 20 between 8:00 and 9:00 a.m. - B. Two entries are allowed for color and three entries for black and white exhibits for each class.
+Limit of 10 entries per individual. - C. - D. No photograph is eligible for prizes two consecutive years it will not be judged. - E. Overall size of the exhibit (photo plus mount/matte) must measure at least 8X10" and be no larger than 11X14".
 Minimum visible photo size is 5X7".
 Larger size for story telling/collage only. - F. Photos must be permanently mounted on mount board or foam core board with photographic mounting tissue, tape or spray.
 Poster board and rubber cement are not allowed.
 Mattes are permitted and may be any color.
-Matte cut may be any shape (i.e. rectangle, circle, oval, square, triangle, etc.) Photos will be centered and mounted/matted vertically or horizontally. - G. Frames and glass are not allowed.
+Matte cut may be any shape (i.e. rectangle, circle, oval, square, triangle, etc.) Photos will be centered and mounted/matted vertically or horizontally.

+- G. Frames and glass are not allowed.
 Fair board will provide a clear plastic sleeve with hanger for display purposes.
 These may be picked up in the Schenk Building at time of entry. - H. No lettering is permitted on the front of the photo, mount or matte.
-(Dates are considered lettering.) - I. White borders are not allowed on prints.

-- J. Completed entry tickets may be picked up at the Extension Office before fair week or in the Schenk Building at time of entry.
+(Dates are considered lettering.) - I. White borders are not allowed on prints. - J. Completed entry tickets may be picked up at the Extension Office before fair week or in the Schenk Building at time of entry.
 A descriptive title must be included on entry ticket for each entry.
 Do not attach the entry ticket to the photo.
 The ticket will be attached to the bottom of the clear plastic sleeve.
-This may be done at time of entry.

-- K. For identification include a white 3 x 5 index card with your name printed in a permanent marker large enough to be read from an 8 foot distance.
+This may be done at time of entry. - K. For identification include a white 3 x 5 index card with your name printed in a permanent marker large enough to be read from an 8 foot distance.
 Do not attach the card to the photo.
 The card will be attached to the bottom of the clear plastic sleeve.
-This may be done at time of entry.

-- L. Include exhibitor's name on back of entry.

-- M. Original work only will be accepted.

-- N. Entrants must own the copyright of all images used in any submitted print.
+This may be done at time of entry. - L. Include exhibitor's name on back of entry. - M. Original work only will be accepted. - N. Entrants must own the copyright of all images used in any submitted print.
 The exhibition accepts no liability for any breach of copyright by an entrant.
 Submission of an entry signifies acceptance of and compliance with all conditions of entry by an entrant.
-Images produced from materials copyrighted by persons other than the maker are unacceptable.

-- O. Photos with live subject(s) on railroad right away or taken from railroad right of way property will be disqualified.
-The photo will not be judged and will not be displayed.

-- P. Entries may be made in one of three divisions.
-P-Professional (anyone who has received income for photography); A-Adult Amateur (age 15 and over) and C-Children (age 14 and under, please state age on entry tag.)
-All entries by one individual must be in same division.

-- Q. There will be a Champion and Reserve Champion in Photography for Professional, Adult and Children's Divisions.
-Champion \$15, Reserve Champion \$10.
+Images produced from materials copyrighted by persons other than the maker are unacceptable. - O. Photos with live subject(s) on railroad right away or taken from railroad right of way property will be disqualified.
+The photo will not be judged and will not be displayed. - P. Entries may be made in one of three divisions.
+P-Professional (anyone who has received income for photography); A-Adult Amateur (age 19 and over) and Ages 14 to 18, Ages 11 to 13, Ages 7 to 10 and ages 6 & under.
+All entries by one individual must be in same division. - Q. There will be a Champion and Reserve Champion in Photography for Professional, Adult and Children's Divisions.
+Champion - \$15, Reserve Champion - \$10.

-- R. Professional

-- S. Class 1 Black & White (limit 3 entries)

-- T. Color Division (limit 2 entries per class)

-- U. Class 2 Portrait, figure

-- V. Class 3 Landscape, seascape

-- W. Class 4 Structure (barn, house, etc.)

-- X. Class 5 Animals

-- Y. Class 6 Still life

-- Z. Class 7 Action photo

-- AA.
-Class 8 Floral

-- BB.
-Class 9 Abstract

-- CC.
-Class 10 Kansas Landscape

-- DD.
-Class 11 Small Photo album (15 to 20 photos)

-- EE.
-Class 12 Miscellaneous

-- FF.
-Class 13 Sepia Tone Photos

-- GG.
-Class 14 Collage or Story telling (group 3-9 photos)

-- HH.
-Class 15 Colors of Kansas the 2024 theme is "Harvest"